VENUS: Strong-lensing model of MACS J1931.8-2635 -- revealing the farthest multiply imaged supernova: Lensing Analysis

 To further exhibit the robustness of the lens model, we show the reconstruction of a few multiple-image systems.
 Figure\,\ref{fig:mulim1_mulim2}, for example, shows the reconstruction of Systems 1 and 2 by the model.
 First, an image is sent to the source plane using the best-fit model.
 Then, this source is relensed to reproduce the images of the system, showing great consistency with the observed images.

 Perhaps more interesting is the reproduction of System 14 in Fig.\,\ref{fig:sys14} (see also Fig.\,\ref{fig:Colour_image_m1931} and Table\,\ref{tab:m1931_mulim}).
-This is a newly discovered system, seen in JWST VENUS data as a triply imaged\footnote{The existence of a fourth image, immediately north to the BCG but `hidden' by the intra-cluster light, remains ambiguous.} spiral galaxy, at a redshift $z_{\rm phot} \simeq z_{\rm model} \simeq 3.3 - 3.7$.
-We nickname the galaxy \textit{Charybdis}, after the marine monster from the Greek mythology who was believed to form whirlpools in the sea.
+This system was first identified as M1931-ID47/55/61 through a combination of ALMA, \textit{Herschel} and IRAC infra-red imaging \citep{Sun2022ApJ...932...77S, 2024ApJS..275...36F}, with far infra-red photometry (FIR) yielding $2 \lesssim z_{\rm phot} \lesssim 4$.
+We further investigate it under the lens of JWST VENUS observations as a triply imaged\footnote{The existence of a fourth image, immediately north to the BCG but `hidden' by the intra-cluster light, remains ambiguous.} spiral galaxy, at a redshift $z_{\rm phot} \simeq z_{\rm model} \simeq 3.3 - 3.7$, in line with previous FIR photometry.\footnote{We note that all values quoted hereafter in this section are taking the redshift uncertainty into account.} We nickname the galaxy \textit{Charybdis}, after the marine monster from the Greek mythology who was believed to form whirlpools in the sea.
 We present an averaged source reconstruction of the spiral galaxy in Fig.\,\ref{fig:source_reconstruction_Sys14}, generated by projecting each of the three images into the source plane (bottom row, Fig.\,\ref{fig:sys14}), aligning them and averaging the frames.\footnote{Note that in principle, the averaging of the three sources smooths the data compared to e.g.\ the most highly magnified image, but is useful for the image reproduction seen in Fig.\,\ref{fig:sys14}.} The following re-projection of the averaged source into the image plane yields the second row of Fig.\,\ref{fig:sys14}.
-This allows us to estimate the (de-lensed) projected source diameter to be $\sim 2''\times 1''$ (i.e.\ $\sim 15 \times 7$\,kpc, resp.\ semi-major and semi-minor axes, at a redshift $3.65$). `Grand-design' spiral galaxies, i.e., galaxies exhibiting clear spiral arms, and their evolution in redshift, have long drawn curiosity, as these can shed light on when and how spiral galaxies evolved \citep[e.g.][]{Law2012SpiralGal}.
-Galaxy Charybdis is reminiscent of similar recent high-$z$ spiral-galaxy detections now possible with JWST, such as those described in \cite{Costantin2023SpiralGal,Kuhn2024ApJ...968L..15K,Jain2025spiralgal,Xiao2025SpiralGal}.
+This allows us to estimate the (de-lensed) projected source diameter to be $\sim 2''\times 1''$ (i.e.\ $\sim 15 \times 7$\,kpc, resp.\ semi-major and semi-minor axes, at a redshift $3.65_{-0.09}^{+0.04}$). `Grand-design' spiral galaxies, i.e.\ galaxies exhibiting clear spiral arms, and their evolution in redshift, have long drawn curiosity, as these can shed light on when and how spiral galaxies evolved \citep[e.g.][]{Law2012SpiralGal}.
+Galaxy Charybdis is reminiscent of similar recent high-$z$ spiral-galaxy detections now possible with JWST, such as those described in \cite{Costantin2023SpiralGal,Kuhn2024ApJ...968L..15K,Wang2025BigWheel,Jain2025spiralgal,Xiao2025SpiralGal}.
 Moreover, thanks to lensing magnification ($5.5\pm1.1$), the source reconstruction presented in Fig.\,\ref{fig:source_reconstruction_Sys14} allows perhaps the most detailed view of a spiral galaxy at such a redshift ($z\sim3.5-4$) to date.
 Using the typical PSF FWHM for JWST of $0.03''$, we obtain a resolution of $\simeq 90$\,pc at the source plane.